Advanced-Post-List/advanced-post-list/readme.txt

 * Upgraded core functions.

 == Upgrade Notice ==

+= 0.4.2 =
+* Possible fix for post lists not displaying.

 = 0.4.0 =
 * Please be sure to Back Up the website.
 Large database update will occur.